 Two weekends ago, I participated in the Good Friday Migration to save the Technoparc Wetlands.
 Read more about it – and see the French-language Pimento Report on YouTube (embedded) here.

-I’ve been draggin’ my heels on writing this post for the past week over a false reason.
+I’ve been draggin’ my heels on writing this post ever since, for a false reason.
 I’ve been making it a bigger deal of writing a blog post than in than the writing actually is, because the issue is a bigger deal than most people realize.
 So I might say something controversial, but seems clear enough for someone to say.

 Part of the game of development is “build it and they’ll come.”
 There’s no big influx (except if it’s downtown – proper brownfield building development!) but in the meantime, the first occupants will pay for servicing the building and the taxes.
 Though this is just kicking the can down the road, cities sees that new development, that new tax base as proof of … something usually vanity-related, and a revenue base for existing services.
 In time, because there’s no incentive for municipalities to forego development without a large NIMBY crowd, their services:tax base ratio will get skewed again.
 Development sure looks like a Ponzi scheme.

-Situated in this tension, with no voice but for those who speak up in time, is always, always nature, where the birds carry on with their nestlings like they always have, only the conditions are less and less optimal while the development games are played to make them unwelcome.
+Situated in this tension, with no voice but for those who speak up in time, is nature, where the birds carry on with their nestlings like they always have, only the conditions are less and less optimal while development games are played to make them unwelcome.
 Continue reading

 Well, here we are, late March!
 Are you ready to get down to designing the layout of your garden?
 For those who have space – such as those who’ve not planted a garden before, or those who get to plan theirs anew every year – you need to have a rough plan.
 This’ll let you know how many seedlings you should start or have on hand of each kind of plant.
 Know first that we gardeners always get overambitious, and end up tending tonnes of seedlings we have to give away!
 What’s worse is planting seeds that never germinate, or else germinate and fail.
 Planning helps deal with this disappointment.